microsoft/BotFramework-WebChat/SPEECH.md

     }),
     language: 'en-US',
     webSpeechPonyfillFactory: await createCognitiveServicesSpeechServicesPonyfillFactory({
-+     // Note we are passing the function, but not the result of the function call, there is no () appended to it.
++     // Note we are passing the function, not the result of the function call, as there is no () appended to it.
 +     // This function will be called every time the authorization token is being used.
 +     authorizationToken: fetchAuthorizationToken,
       region: 'YOUR_REGION',